 - Restrict the number of passengers they can have in the car for a period of time, the first six months or first year, the more passengers in the car the higher the risk for new drivers.

 - Up to 50% of crashes that happen in the wet involve young drivers, have an agreement with your child they will consciously slow down in the rain or when the roads are wet.

 - Make sure you get a “black box” fitted to monitor your child's driving.
 These telematics boxes are provided by many insurance companies for young drivers and generally offer policies at significantly reduced premiums.
-There are many different varies on offer but generally they monitor how the car is being driven and allow you to view this on the insurance company’s website.
-This allows you to reward or restrict the use of the car by the way it is driven.
-Some of the companies also monitor the way the car is driven and have their own reward schemes.
+There are many varieties on offer but generally they monitor how the car is being driven and allow you and your child to view this information online - this allows you to reward or restrict the use of the car by the way it is driven.
 Some black boxes automatically trigger the emergency services in the event of a serious collision, pinpointing the location of the vehicle and saving vital time.
 There have been a number of stories in the press recently where this feature has had life-saving consequences.

-- The time of day that they drive also is a risk factor, particularly in how serious the crash is.
-Most fatal collisions that involve young drivers happen between 10pm and 5am so when they first start driving restrict how often they are allowed to drive during these times.
+- The time of day that they drive also is a risk factor.
+Most fatal and serious collisions that involve young drivers happen between 10pm and 5am so when they first start driving restrict how often they are allowed to drive during these times.

 - Fatigue is also a factor in many crashes with young drivers.
 As they move into a new period of independence after passing their test so do their hours awake increase.
 You may have spent the last few years trying to get them out of bed, suddenly they are out all the time working, socialising or just going out for a drive.
 Agree a minimum numbers of hours rest before they can use the car particularly if it is a long journey or late at night.